nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 1. Prerequisite: None

-2. Test case: Start rainyDay while the .json file is not present in the data folder.
-Expected: No valid saved file will be detected and rainyDay will start up without loading any saved data
+2. Test case: Start rainyDay while the .json file is not present in the data folder.<br>Expected: No valid saved file will be detected and rainyDay will start up without loading any saved data

-3. Test case: Ensure that a valid .json file containing valid data named `rainyDay.json` is present in the data folder and start rainyDay.  <br> Expected: rainyDay will welcome you based on your configured name and all previously saved data will be loaded
+3. Test case: Ensure that a valid .json file containing valid data named `rainyDay.json` is present in the data folder and start rainyDay.  <br>Expected: rainyDay will welcome you based on your configured name and all previously saved data will be loaded

 4. Test case: Start rainyDay with a corrupted `rainyDay.json`file, containing invalid fields like a negative transaction